Carer's Allowance, made simple

 Help with the cost of caring

-Take a look at our financial support for carers guide 💰 to find out what other benefits you or the person you care for may be eligible for.
+You can also take a look at our financial support for carers guide 💰 to find out what other benefits you or the person you care for may be eligible for.
 From help with healthcare costs to energy bills.

 Temporary breaks in caring

 You can still get Carer’s Allowance, even if you have temporarily had to stop providing care.
 This refers to any period of time when you spend less than 35 hours a week caring for the other person.
-The person you care for must still receive their disability benefit
+The person you care for must still receive their disability benefit.

 It’s important that you tell the Department of Work and Pensions (DWP) if you temporarily stop providing care.